-Microsoft Goes All-In on Copilot — and Raises the Bar for Mid-Market
+Microsoft Goes All-In on Copilot — and Lowers the Entry Barrier

 In March 2026, Microsoft set a clear course at FabCon: Fabric Data Agents are now generally available and positioned as "virtual analysts."
 At the same time, Power BI Q&A — the existing tool for natural-language queries — will be deprecated in December 2026 and replaced by Copilot.